CloudlabsAI-Git/Power-platform-Copilot/Instructions/Labs/LAB-01.md

-# Lab-01: Create a canvas app with Copilot in Power Apps.
+# Module 1: Create a canvas app with Copilot in Power Apps

 ## Lab Scenario